- 01Lisbon yields average 3.8-5.2% with strong Airbnb demand driving short-term rental premiums

 Tax Advantages: IMI and the Numbers That Matter

-Portugal's IMI — the municipal property tax — runs 0.3% to 0.8% of the tax-assessed value.
-On a €400K apartment in Lisbon, you're looking at €1,200 to €3,200 a year.
-That's half what you'd pay in most US states.
-Half.
-No state income tax on foreign-sourced income if you structure right.
+Portugal's IMI — the municipal property tax — runs 0.3–0.8% of the tax-assessed value.
+On a EUR 400K apartment in Lisbon, that's EUR 1,200–3,200 a year.
+Half what you'd pay in most US states.
 The NHR regime (Non-Habitual Resident) has been tightened — 2024 brought changes — but for investors holding property and collecting rent, the math still works.

 Run your cap rate with IMI baked in.
 A 4.5% gross yield minus 0.5% IMI, minus management, minus vacancy — you're still in the 3% net range.
 Not spectacular.
 Solid.

-The Bureaucracy Timeline You Can't Skip
+The Bureaucracy Timeline

 Offer to closing: 6–9 months.
 Sometimes longer.
 The notary system, the land registry, the fiscal number, the bank account — each step has a queue.
-Americans aren't used to this.
-We close in 30 days.
+Americans close in 30 days.
 Portugal doesn't.
 Budget the time.
-Budget the legal fees — €2,500 to €4,000 for a clean purchase is typical.
-And get a local lawyer.
-Don't try to DIY a cross-border buy.
+Budget the legal fees — EUR 2,500–4,000 for a clean purchase is typical.
+Get a local lawyer.
+Don't DIY a cross-border buy.

 Read definition →